nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/deployment.md

 ## Deploy My Configuration

 The Nuxeo Cloud Operations (NCO) team will deploy all changes and updates to the pre-prod and prod environments.
+All deployments are done via Marketplace packages.

 The cloud team typically complete deployment requests within 1 day of the ticket being submitted.

-In order to support the deployment we need a JIRA SUPNXP ticket, with a ticket type of **Nuxeo Cloud Deployment** that provides the following information:
+Each Cloud Deployment requires a **JIRA SUPNXP** to be created with a ticket type of **Nuxeo Cloud Deployment** that provides the following information:
 - Name and Link to the Marketplace Package (MP) with the correct version
 - 3rd Party Services or SSO services required (e.g. FFMPEG, ImageMagick, Okta, etc.)
 - Nuxeo Conf Updates corresponding to packages or 3rd party services
 - Identify the requested Date and Time (include time zone) of deployment.
   - The cloud team will NOT perform a deployment until a date/time has been provided.
   - These can be done outside of maintenance windows.

+{{#> callout type='info'}}
+The Cloud team WON'T perform a deployment until a date/time has been provided.
+Especially if the deployment request is to be performed outside of the standard maintenance window.
+{{/callout}}